minghao-sun-sc/rhofold_protocol/rhofold/README.md

 This is the open source code for RhoFold+ from "RhoFold+: Accurate RNA 3D structure prediction using a language model-based deep learning approach" published in Nature Methods.
+The codes in the repostiory has been adapted from the official release.

 ## Citation